onap/archive2-optf-cmso/docs/sections/architecture.rst

 Introduction
 ------------------
 OOF-CMSO is an optimizing service that allows for the scheduling of VNF change management work flows to be executed at a time in the future.
 It enables a 3rd party client to provide SO work flow requests for multiple VNFs to be executed within a provided change window.
 The schedule optimizer is designed to determine a "conflict free" time within that change window that is suitable for submitting the changes to SO.

-The initial release provides a skeletal implementation that runs in "standalone" mode, that is, the intended interfaces are stubbed out (i,e, "loop-back mode").
+The Dublin release provides a an schedule optimizer framework that provides an interface to a model driven schedule optimizer developed using MiniZinc technolgy to provide a best effort at a conflict free schedule.
+Inputs to the schedule optimizer require network topology and and scheduled change information on relevant network elements in order to do conflict avoidance.
+To this end, a Change Management Topology and Ticket Management interfaces were designed to abstract the vendor specific topology and availability data required for schedule optimization.
+Dublin provides skeletal implementations of these services.

- * SO interface for dispatching the work flow and checking status
+ * Dublin does not include an interface to SO for initiating the work flows and checking status.
+Rather, it has been suggested that a SO dispatcher service be provided to manage the runtime SO workload.
+While CMSO may take into account work scheduled for SO when creating a schedule. it is outside the domain of CMSO to manage the runtime actual workload on a target service such as SO.
- * Optimizer Interface for determining the "conflict free" change window (loop-back mode selects the start of change window provided the client)
+ * Dublin Topology and Ticket Management simulator services are skeletal interfaces.
+These services will be expanded in El Alto to provide data to support additional conflict avoidance test cases.
+Currently, only sunny day test cases are implemented in the CSIT test suite.

 CMSO also models interfacing an external ticket/change management system to create, update, close/cancel tickets at relevant points in the CMSO flow.